-The industry rule of thumb, based on advanced testing by manufacturers, is that your solar panels will last 25-30 years.
+As a general solar industry rule of thumb, solar panels last 25-30 years.
 However, this doesn’t mean that they stop producing electricity after 25 years – it just means that energy production has declined by what manufacturers consider a significant amount.
 Solar panels can continue to work for many decades, given they aren’t physically damaged by wind, debris, or any other factors.
 This is primarily because solar panels don’t have any moving parts – they rarely break from within and are only ever damaged by outside forces like poor racking or bad weather.

 Solar panel degradation rate

 A 2012 study by the National Renewable Energy Laboratory (NREL) found that, on average, solar panel output falls by 0.8 percent each year.
 This rate of decline is called solar panel degradation rate.
 Though this rate of decline metric will vary depending on which panel brand you buy, premium manufacturers like SunPower offer degradation rates as low as 0.3%.
 Solar panel degradation rate is constantly improving as solar panel technology improves, and degradation rates below 1% are very common throughout the industry.
 In the years since this 2012 study was conducted, more efficient technologies have been developed and many newer panels have just a 0.5 percent yearly decline in energy output.

 Solar panels also come with a few different warranties that can give you a sense of just how long you can expect your solar panel’s lifespan to be.
 Manufacturers will offer both an equipment warranty, to certify against manufacturing defects, and a performance warranty, to guarantee that your panels will produce a certain amount of electricity.
 Your solar panel’s performance warranty, which typically lasts 25 years, can give you a better sense of how much electricity to expect from your solar panel system over time.